dgoffredo/minit/README.md

 need to run the command with `sudo` if you don't have write permissions under `PREFIX`.

-`make uninstall` removed the previously installed files and directories, including any logs previously produced by `minit`.
+`make uninstall` removes the previously installed files and directories, including any logs previously produced by `minit`.

 More